holos-run/holos/doc/md/intro.md

 Holos was built to solve two main problems:

- 1. Building a platform is **time consuming and expensive**, usually taking 3 engineers 6-9 months of effort.
-Holos provides a reference platform that enables an individual to build and customize their platform quickly.
+ 1. Building a platform usually takes 3 engineers 6-9 months of effort.
+Holos provides a reference platform that enables you to deploy and customize your platform in a fraction of the time.
- 2. Configuration changes often lead to downtime.
-Existing tools like Helm make it difficult to reason about the impact a configuration change will have.
-Holos provides a unique, unified configuration model powered by CUE which makes it safer and easier to manage the platform.
+ 2. Configuration changes often cause outages.
+Existing tools like Helm make it difficult to understand the impact a configuration change will have.
+Holos provides a unique, unified configuration model powered by CUE that makes it safer and easier to roll out configuration changes.

-In addition, a core principle of Holos is that Organizations gain value from owning the the platform they build on.
-Avoid vendor lock-in, future price hikes, and licensing changes by building on a solid foundation of open source, cloud native computing foundation backed projects.
+A core principle of Holos is that organizations gain value from owning the the platform they build on.
+Avoid vendor lock-in, future price hikes, and expensive licensing changes by building on a solid foundation of open source, cloud native computing foundation backed projects.

 The following features are built into the Holos reference platform.

 :::tip

-Prefer a different implementation for a feature, or want a feature not listed?
-No problem, Holos is highly customizable and composable.
+Don't see your preferred technology in the stack?
+Holos is designed to enable you to swap out components of the platform tech stack.

 :::